platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 ## Build your application with Composer

-You simply need to enable the default Composer build mode in your `.platform.app.yaml`:
+Enable the default Composer build mode in your `.platform.app.yaml`:

 ```yaml
 build: